Stabilize

 The Stabilizer's View

-Trust is the invisible infrastructure of democratic governance.
-When it collapses, every institution must justify its existence through coercion rather than consent, an unsustainable position.
+Institutional quality is the invisible infrastructure of democratic governance.
+When it erodes, every institution must justify its existence through coercion rather than consent, an unsustainable position.

 Radical Transparency Reforms